Learning and scoring Gaussian latent variable causal models with unknown additive interventions: Discussion and Future Work

-In this paper, we proposed a framework to model {unspecific} perturbation data among a collection of Gaussian observed and latent variables. {It can be represented as a {certain} mixed-effects linear structural causal model where the interventions are modeled as random effects which propagate dynamically through the structural equations.} This framework allows for perturbations on all components of the system, including a response variable of interest or the latent variables.
-We demonstrated the utility of \dirlik for identifying causal relationships on both synthetic and real datasets.
+In this paper, we proposed a framework to model {unspecific} perturbation data among a collection of observed and latent variables.
+This framework allows for perturbations on all components of the system, including a response variable of interest or the latent variables.
+Further, we presented an algorithm \methName{} to fit DAGs to this model and obtain an equivalence class of DAGs that best explains the data.
 There are several interesting directions for further investigation that arise from our work.
-In Section~\ref{sec:optimization}, we proposed heuristics for searching over the space of DAGs and for solving the \dirlik estimator \eqref{eqn:est2_marg} to score DAGs.
-While the empirical results in Section~\ref{section:experiments} support the utility of our heuristics, there is much room for more rigorous optimization techniques (e.g. provably consistent greedy methods).
-Next, the theoretical results in Section~\ref{sec:theo_ident} are based on analysis in the large data limit.
-However, our empirical results in Section~\ref{section:experiments} suggest that the \dirlik procedure may provide accurate estimates with moderate data size.
-As such, an exciting research direction is to develop high-dimensional consistency guarantees for \dirlik.
-Further, in the setting where the perturbations are limited, there may be multiple DAGs that are equally representative of the data, or equivalently, multiple DAGs that yield the same exact likelihood score {in the population case} (known as the interventional Markov equivalence class).
-The characterization of these equivalence classes will be central to developing greedy algorithms as well as constructing active learning strategies for maximally informative interventions \citep{GIES,active}.
-Finally, the perturbation model \eqref{eq:SCM_env} assumes a linear relationship between the observed and latent variables.
+In Section~\ref{sec:alg_starting_point}, we discussed the setting where no DAGs are available a-priori and proposed using any structural learning algorithm to obtain a set of `starting point' DAGs; these are then subsequently pruned by Algorithm~\ref{algo:structure_learning} to arrive at an estimate for the interventional equivalence class.
+While the empirical results in Section~\ref{sec:experiments} support the utility of our heuristics, there is much room for more rigorous optimization techniques to search over the space of equivalent DAGs with respect to the scoring function \eqref{eqn:score} (e.g. provably consistent greedy methods).
+Further, the perturbation model \eqref{eq:SCM_env} assumes a linear relationship between the observed and latent variables.
 It would be of practical interest to explore extensions of our framework to non-linear settings, or alternatively, characterize the extent to which linear models capture the causal effects.